In the great debate about pets and our love for them, there are normally two main sides. There is team cat and then there is team dog.

 If you speak to cat owners in person or look at various forums online, you will see a ton of cat owners with stories of their cats growing attached to them over time.

-Every owner likely has a story about a time (or multiple times) where their cat doesn’t want to leave them alone, will follow them around the house or cuddle and beg them for attention.
+Every owner likely has a story about a time (or multiple times) when their cat doesn’t want to leave them alone and will follow them around the house or cuddle and beg them for attention.

 This sort of widespread evidence of cats showing emotional attachment is hard to deny.